Video is a game-changer when it comes to marketing your business.

 Convinced?
 Ready to get started?

 Before you break out the cameras and shout “ACTION,” you need to have a plan.
-We talk about strategy a lot here at AM and video is no exception.
+We talk about strategy a lot here at Fastback and video is no exception.
 A lot of projects fall apart and end up costing a lot more than they should have because not enough time was spent on the front end.

 Identify your audience.